roman-milk/roman-milk.github.io/miranda-and-geraldine.md

+===

- ****** Miranda and Geraldine Ch.
-05 ****** byStoryTeller07© Miranda ran to the study and switched to the security view, on the computer.
+Miranda ran to the study and switched to the security view, on the computer.
 A couple of clicks had the gym camera on screen.
 She swivelled the camera remotely until they were both centred.
 Zooming in she could see him being intimate with the woman, now Miranda had left the room.

  The expression on the pet's face was familiar enough.
 From the humiliation of having a lowly gardener touching her, she was becoming aroused!
 One hand massaged a breast, while the other was busy between her legs.
 Geraldine looked as though she were breathing hard, the way her chest was rising and falling.
 She had better get back.